 VA IRRRL: The VA streamline refinance helps veterans lower their mortgage rate and payments.
 When rates are low, vets can refinance into a new loan based on today’s rates, and often reduce their monthly payment quickly and easily.
-The streamline program, also called the Interest Rate Reduction Refinancing Loan (IRRRL) eliminates many of the obstacles that hold up applicants on other types of refinances.
-The VA Streamline is much easier because
+The streamlined program also called the Interest Rate Reduction Refinancing Loan (IRRRL) eliminates many of the obstacles that hold up applicants on other types of refinances.
+The VA Streamline is much easier because:

-- No new appraisal is needed – unlimited loan to value is allowed.
-Great for borrowers upside down or underwater on their home value.
+- No new appraisal is needed, and unlimited loan to value is allowed.
+Great for borrowers who are upside down or underwater on their home value.

 - No pay stubs or W2s are required

 - The required funding fee is lower than for VA purchase loans

 - Closing costs can be wrapped into the new loan, the result is little or no out-of-pocket expenses

 One of the best reasons for using a VA mortgage to refinance an existing loan is the 100% loan-to-value feature.
 If a home currently has a loan provided by Fannie Mae, Freddie Mac, FHA, USDA or a private lender then the VA will allow veterans to refinance that loan to a VA mortgage and borrow up to 100% of the home’s appraised value in order to complete the loan.
 This is a great benefit since most other programs limit the borrower to less than the total value of the home.

 While the VA does charge a funding fee for each of their loans (for nonexempt borrowers) the funding fee is added on top of the loan amount in order to allow the veteran to refinance without paying anything from their pocket.